jemiezler/Software-arch/MobileApp.md

 What is the issue that we're seeing that is motivating this decision or change?

 ## Decision
-What is the solution that we're proposing and/or doing?
 After careful consideration, we have chosen to leverage Firebase for its range of services that fulfill the important demands to develop mobile application, such as Realtime Database, Authentication, Cloud Firestore, Cloud Storage, and Hosting.